AssemblyScript/website/src/examples/game-of-life.md

 // Compute the size of and instantiate the module's memory const memory = new WebAssembly.Memory({ initial: ((byteSize + 0xffff) & ~0xffff) >>> 16 });

-// Fetch and instantiate the module loader.instantiate(module_wasm, {
+// Compile and instantiate the module const exports = await instantiate(await compile(), {
   env: {
     memory
   },